The Adventures of Figaro Pho

-The New Adventures of Figaro Pho is an Australian children's animated television series.
-It is the 2015 sequel to the 2012 series The Adventures of Figaro Pho.
+The Adventures of Figaro Pho is an Australian children's animated television series produced by Chocolate Liberation Front.
+It was followed in 2015 by The New Adventures of Figaro Pho.

 Synopsis

 Both series are about Figaro Pho, a character with every known phobia.
-One unique attribute also shared among franchises of the series is that there is almost no dialogue at all.
+One unique attribute also shared among franchises of the series is that there is almost no dialogue and no text.
 Instead the shows require strong animated physical-performance-based drama, music score and sound effects to carry the story.

+The character Pho has a slim body and neck with a large smooth head, bald apart from a curl of hair on top, reminiscent of Paul Livingston's character Flacco.
+His only companion is a mechanical dog with a penchant for whimsical invention and hatred of the postman, one of the few recurring characters.

 Figaro Pho has been the star of his own two-season television series as well as an anthology series of 26 90-second shorts and three touchscreen games.